fmenis/css-course/notes.md

 - form elements (button, input, textarea, select) don't inherit fonts settings
 - put font settings in html selector
 - don't use the !important rule (indicates that css is not well organized)
+- use https://coolors.co/ for choose good contrast rations

 ## Specificity